ichewradon/hackpad-v1/README.md

 # ![Project Name](/assets/logos/projectname.svg)

-My macropad for 3D Modelling with 12 keys in a 4x4 cross, 1 rotary encoder.
+My macropad for 3D Modelling with 12 keys in a 4x4 cross, 1 rotary encoder and a LED backlight.

 ## Features:
 - 11 SK6812 MINI-E LEDs for dynamic LED effects